LTUC/amman-301d16/class-06/README.md

 ## Daily Plan
 - Warm-up exercise
-- Review code challenges
-- Introduction of today's code challenge topic
 - Code review of lab assignment
+- Lab Preview
 - Node, ExpressJS, and npm
 - Environment variables
 - Code Demo
-- Lab Preview
+- Review code challenges
+- Introduction of today's code challenge topic

+- 1 on 1 meetings
 ## Learning Objectives

 As a result of completing Lecture 6 of Code 301, students will:
 - Begin to understand how the world wide web works
 - Be able to explain the role of the browser and the server as components of the web request-response cycle
 - Understand how to initialize a NodeJS project and use NPM packages
 - Understand the basics of working with ExpressJS
 - Control their production and deployment environments
 - Understand how to interact with a static client code base